Happy New Year (1987 film)

 Happy New Year is a 1987 American crime comedy film directed by John G. Avildsen and starring Peter Falk.
-The screenplay was written by Warren Lane, based on the French film La bonne année.
+The screenplay was written by Nancy Dowd (credited as "Warren Lane"), based on the French film La bonne année.
 The director of the French film, Claude Lelouch, has a cameo as a man on a train.

 Although the film had extremely limited success in the theaters, it became something of a cult film.
 It was nominated for an Academy Award in 1988 for Best Makeup, losing to Harry and the Hendersons.
 Bill Conti composed the score and produced a cover of the song "I Only Have Eyes for You" performed by The Temptations which was featured extensively throughout the film.

 Plot

 Nick and Charlie, a couple of aging thieves looking for a last score before they retire, come to ritzy Palm Beach, Florida, where they have an elaborate scheme to rob a Harry Winston jewelry store.

-The shop is well guarded and has high-tech security.
+The shop is well-guarded and has high-tech security.
 Its manager, Edward, welcomes an elderly customer seeking an expensive gift for a terminally ill wife.
-The eager-to-please Edward has no idea that this old gentleman is actually a middle-aged criminal, Nick, in disguise.
+The eager-to-please Edward has no idea that this old gentleman is a middle-aged criminal, Nick, in disguise.

-Dressed as himself, Nick encounters a sophisticated, attractive woman named Carolyn who owns an antique shop next to the jewelry store.
+Dressed as himself, Nick encounters a sophisticated, attractive woman named Carolyn Benedict who owns an antique shop next to the jewelry store.
 He gets better acquainted with her while haggling over a Louis XVI table that she covets, and before long a romance begins to bloom.

 An old woman drops by Harry Winston, also interested in making a purchase.
 She, too, is Nick in disguise.
-During these visits to the store, Nick is actually casing the joint, making mental notes of the security system in place, with help from Charlie, who is pretending to be a chauffeur.
+During these visits to the store, Nick is casing the joint, making mental notes of the security system in place, with help from Charlie, who is pretending to be a chauffeur.

 On the night of the robbery, most but not all of Nick's preparations go well.
 He also didn't count on the participation of Carolyn, who could be convinced to begin a new life in South America with a new partner, as long as he doesn't end up behind bars.

 Cast

 Critical reception

-Vincent Canby of The New York Times disliked the film, as he had the original, but had praise for the actors:
+Vincent Canby of The New York Times disliked the film, as he had the original film La bonne année, but had praise for the actors:

 Gene Siskel, on the other hand, wrote in the Chicago Tribune on Aug.
-22, 1987: "In 'Happy New Year' you will see one of Falk's finest comic performances, a clever caper, a pair of masterful masquerades and a sweet love story."
+22, 1987: "In Happy New Year you will see one of Falk's finest comic performances, a clever caper, a pair of masterful masquerades and a sweet love story."